AdobeDocs/commerce-admin.en/help/inventory-management/stock-messages.md

 | [!UICONTROL Display Out of Stock Products] | `Yes` |  |
 | [!UICONTROL Display product availability in stock in the frontend] | `No` | None |

-### Example 2: Show product without “Out of stock" message
+### Example 2: Show product without "Out of stock" message

 This combination of configuration settings includes out of stock products in the category and search results lists, but does not display a message.